Miracloon/pflotran-documentation/source/theory_guide/mode_reactive_transport.rst

 and replaced by algebraic mass action relations.

-The kinetic rate expression is assumed to have the form of the difference between forward and backward reactions proportional to the product of concentrations of reactants and products, respectively, raised to the power of their stochiometric coefficients
+The kinetic rate expression is assumed to have the form of the difference between forward and backward reaction rates proportional to the product of concentrations of reactants and products, respectively, raised to the power of their stochiometric coefficients

 .. math::